Mystagogue/puppet-master/README.md

 Theres even more... you can open any file you like to store your code, its just a regular file system like a code editor.
 Importantly you can run **npm init** on the directory and add node modules.
 Then when you use **require()** in the input code it will look inside the node_modules folder at the top level of the directory you opened!
 This code is running in a virtual machine inside a node child process so you have access to all the standard node modules as well as any modules you install.
 The file navigator hides the node_modules directory but it will show you the package.json.
 Do this with as many directories as you like to organise stuff.
 You have the full breadth of node packages at your disposal.
 You even have access to the file system - scrape a bunch of data from the web and save it to a file!
 Save it in the directory you have open and you will see it appear and you can view it in the code editor!

-Add an SQL library, query the database for whatever user the code is logging in as an add that data to the _log_ object to show it in the output window.
+Add a fetch library, query the API for whatever data the you want and log it to the otuput window using the log object.
+I like to add an SQL package and read the user data from the database when I log in to a site so I can see if everything is as expected!

 <p align="center">
   <img src="./images/fetchImage.png" alt="Multiple Browsers" width="700px"/>